Our Duty Is To Help Veteran's Get The Maximum Compensation for Their Disability Claims

 The VA will pay a veteran more if he or she suffers from a combination of disabilities, severe deafness or bilateral blindness.

-In 2007, President George W. Bush signed legislation into law that allows veterans to retain the services of a professional veterans advocate.
+In 2007, President George W. Bush signed the legislation into law that allows veterans to retain the services of a professional veterans advocate.
 Our Raleigh, Dunn and Fayetteville offices are conveniently located to serve all of your needs in reaching an approval of your disability claim or increase in your disability rating.

 Contact our firm today to speak with one of our veterans / Social Security disability attorneys in Raleigh, Fayetteville or Dunn.
 We can answer your questions and address your concerns during your FREE consultation.
 To schedule yours call 1-800-849-5931.